ryan-taylor/pars0n/README.md

 - Interactive menu with arrow key navigation
 - Automatic processing of JSON files from 'JSIN' to 'JSON' folders
 - Error handling with informative messages
+- Docker support for easy deployment and isolation

 ## Installation